Classical Foundations: The Weight of Tradition

 When people talk about classical music, they usually mean a small group of composers whose works are often played in concerts.
 Ludwig van Beethoven and Johannes Brahms are two of the most important composers of this time period.
 Their symphonies, chamber works, and piano pieces became examples of artistic seriousness.
 By the late 1800s, their music was no longer new.
 It was already history, already a standard against which others were measured.

-This canon didn’t just happen.
+This canon did not just happen.
 Conservatories taught musicians to play in certain styles.
 Music publishers decided which scores were worth printing and distributing.
 Orchestras influenced the public’s preferences by choosing what music to play.
 Critics had different opinions.
 They praised some works as timeless, and they dismissed others as minor or excessive.
 With time, repetition made people take them seriously.
 When audiences heard the same composers over and over, they came to see them as important parts of culture.

 The rise of public concert life made this process stronger.
 In cities like Vienna, Leipzig, and Berlin, orchestras became important parts of the community.
 They represented sophistication and learning.
-Going to a concert wasn’t just about listening; it was also about joining in a shared experience of culture.
+Going to a concert was not just about listening; it was also about joining in a shared experience of culture.
 That idea was closely tied to European identity and, more specifically, to Germanic musical tradition.
 Even when French, Russian, or Italian composers became famous, people talked about them in relation to this central line.

 For these artists, writing was both an art form and a way to make a living.
 Success depended on having access to teachers, other students, and networks.
 Clara Schumann, for example, was a famous pianist and composer.
 But her works were rarely played by orchestras the way her male contemporaries’ works were.
 The outcomes were due to structural barriers, not a lack of skill.